JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 ### The Fix

-Implementing a guard comparing paths with the method `java.nio.files.Path#startsWith` will adequately protect againts this vulnerability.
+Implementing a guard comparing paths with the method `java.nio.files.Path#startsWith` will adequately protect against this vulnerability.

 For example: `file.getCanonicalFile().toPath().startsWith(BASE_DIRECTORY)` or `file.getCanonicalFile().toPath().startsWith(BASE_DIRECTORY_FILE.getCanonicalFile().toPath())`